clementw168/python-uv-template/{{cookiecutter.repo_name}}/README.md

 - GitHub Actions handle testing, linting, and type checks.
 - Workflows are in `.github/workflows/`.
-- Default branch: The template uses `main_` to avoid auto-triggering.
+- Default branch: The template uses `main_` to avoid auto-triggering at the start of the project.
    👉 Change to `main` if you want default CI/CD on pushes.

 By default, this project includes GitHub Actions workflows for: